You don’t need travel advice.

 • Let's go!

-If you’re ready for a far-flung adventure (not necessarily to Egypt, but it could be!), and want to plan it yourself, but don’t know where to start: keep reading.
+If you’re ready for a far-flung adventure (not necessarily Egypt, but it could be!), and want to plan it yourself, but don’t know where to start: keep reading.
 If you’re an experienced traveler head over to the blog.
+If you want my help, click to email: hannah.wernecke@fora.travel

 ✨🪂🌍